 Solid metals and certain compounds used in industrial applications sometimes require to have layers removed from them in order to enhance their suitability for industrial processes.
 The removal needs to be carried out with absolute precision and a laser beam is often the best choice for this task.
 The removal of these layers through the use of a laser beam is called laser ablation.
 When the surface of the metal has been treated with radiation, through the use of a laser beam, the surface is said to be irradiated.

 How does it work?

 A laser beam is focussed on the surface of the metal, breaking off all existing chemical bonds that bind the material to the metal.
 Of course, the results are dependent on several factors that include the intensity and pulse length of the laser in use, as well as the chemical composition and strength of the material itself.
 The application of the laser beam causes the material to burn off and vaporise into a gaseous state.

 This can be achieved using a pulsed fiber laser, which is the method of choice, due to its high intensity.
 However, a continuous wave laser can be used as well, once again depending on its intensity.
 Pulsed lasers operate at pulse frequencies up to 4MHz and require just 110 – 240v of power.

 If there’s one industry that pushes technology to the limit, it’s the aerospace industry.
 Similar to the Automotive and Electronics industries, precision is a key driver in this industry and new technology and materials are constantly being put to the test here every day.
-Laser machining and laser drilling are two areas of operation that are frequently used by the aerospace industry.
+Laser machining and laser drilling are two areas of operation that are frequently used in this industry.
+Ablation also has many applications.

 Fiber lasers are often used to drill thousands of holes on the turbine blades of an aircraft’s engine.
 This ensures that the blades are constantly cooled by a protective stream of air, allowing the engines to perform at high temperatures, while maintaining maximum efficiency at all times.